-A.5.1.7 <variogram>
+A.5.1.7 <variogram> (required)

-Description: Wrapper for elements specifying the interval thickness residual or interval velocity residual.
+Description: Wrapper for elements specifying the interval uncertainty, that is, interval thickness residual or interval velocity residual.
 The residual is the unknown difference between the true interval thickness/velocity and interval thickness/velocity trend.
-It is specified by the standard deviation and spatial correlation function.
+It is specified by the variogram (spatial correlation function) and the standard deviation.